-The Academic Communication Certificate (ACC) is designed for English learners who want to improve their English skills to enter Canadian college or university programs.
+The Academic Communication Certificate (ACC) is designed for English learners who want to improve their English skills to enter Canadian university or college programs.
 Through intensive instruction of English for Academic Purposes (EAP), students will learn essential skills for an academic setting and acquire critical knowledge for a successful transition to Canadian university culture.
-Students can choose to exit the ACC with the Canadian Academic English Language Assessment (CAEL), a nationally-recognized standardized test of academic English.

-Students must fulfill one of the following minimum requirements:
+Students must fulfil one of the following minimum requirements:

 - TOEFL iBT score of 70, minimum of 20 in Writing